 Are you hypersensitive to the kid’s behavior because you are on the outside looking in?
 Check yourself and answer these questions honestly.
 How often do you react to their negative behavior?
 Do you respond to their positive behavior with the same frequency and energy?

 Balance and moderation is the goal here.
 The phrase, “Progress not perfection” comes to mind.
 Children are not perfect and by the way neither are you.

 To always correct and never praise your stepchildren is a fast way to build resentment and impede bonding not only from your stepchildren but your partner as well.
 You don’t want to be known as the nag, nitpicker, faultfinder, etc.

-Let your partner and stepchildren know they are a good parent and great kids after all that’s why you wanted to be a part of their lives.
+Let your partner and stepchildren know they are a good parent with great kids.
+After all, isn’t it part of the reason you wanted to be a part of their lives?
 By steadily building a positive balance of praise and kudos you will eventually have earned the right to speak to your partner about the children.

-Your parents probably did an excellent job in raising you to be the mature and responsible adult you are today, but understand there is more than one way to raise a child and achieve the same goal.
+Your parents probably did an excellent job in raising you to be the mature and responsible adult you are today.
+However, it’s always important to understand that there is more than one way to raise a child in order to achieve the same goal.
 If it’s not life threatening or illegal ask yourself what would happen if you let it go.
 Focus on the big stuff and let the little stuff go.
 Embrace and accept your stepfamily differences.